-As the various implementation measures take shape, we will compile an analysis of key areas of derogation from the GDPR in each member state (e.g. bases for processing special personal data, additional sanctions for breach, etc.).
+As the various member state legislation take shape, we will provide further updates on the implementation process.
+We will also compile an analysis of key areas of derogation from the GDPR for each member state in relation to bases for processing special personal data, exemptions to data subject rights or notice requirements, additional sanctions for breach, and others.